Pavneet-Sing/room-demo-repo/README.md

 - [ViewModel][8] - A logical entity to handle actions and background tasks with data persistence via viewmodelProviders and factory.
 - [Kotlin Coroutines][9]: For background thread management and execution.
 - [Dagger 2][10] For dependency injector.
-- UI - Google material design lib with cardview and recyclerview.
+- UI - Google material design lib with CardView and RecyclerView.

 #### [room-demo-rxandroid-livedata](room-demo-rxandroid-livedata): Intermediate